zahra-ardane/zahra-ardane/README.md

 ---

 Thanks for stopping by 🤍
-You can explore my work, thoughts, and projects on
+You can explore my work, thoughts, and projects on [my portfolio](https://www.zahraardaneh.com/).
-<a href="https://www.zahraardaneh.com/" target="_blank" rel="noopener noreferrer">my portfolio</a>.